ycrc/ood-getusage/README.md

-## OnDemand/Passenger: Flask example app
+## OnDemand app for Getusage

-This is a [Flask](http://flask.pocoo.org/) hello world example app for [the Passenger application server](https://www.phusionpassenger.com/) that has been modified to work with [OnDemand](https://openondemand.org/).
+A web frontend for Getusage that can be launched from OOD.